-At the core of activation of natural areas for outdoor recreation is the need to provide visitors with an increased awareness of cultural & environmental processes and an understanding of the importance of nature conservation.
+At the core of activation of natural areas for outdoor recreation is the need to provide visitors with an increased awareness of environmental processes and an understanding of the importance of nature conservation.
 Education and awareness can be undertaken in a number of ways, including:

-- On-site management presence (e.g. council staff); - Interpretive and regulatory information (e.g. signage, information huts and interactive displays); - Environmental education or interpretive centers and bird hides (e.g. Osprey House); - Interpretive themed trails providing users with information at key points along the trail including the environment, culture and heritage, supported by mapping and brochures; - Tailored environmental programs with community and school groups on key themes including recycling, planting of native species, native wildlife etc; - Community and school group competitions with outdoor recreationbased themes (i.e. photography, drawing or colouring-in); and - Interpretive signage including historical and cultural information.
+- on-site management presence (e.g. council staff); - interpretive and regulatory information (e.g. signage, information huts and interactive displays); - environmental education or interpretive centres and bird hides (e.g. Osprey House); - interpretive themed trails providing users with information at key points along the trail including the environment, culture and heritage, supported by mapping and brochures; - tailored environmental programs with community and school groups on key themes including recycling, planting of native species, native wildlife etc; - community and school group competitions with outdoor recreationbased based themes including; and photography, drawing or colouring-in - online promotion and launches).